 We understand that a fundamental element of the City of Toronto's Official Plan is to provide for residential development.
-However, due to the limited land available in the City, much of the future demand for housing will, of necessity, have to be met through the construction of mid to high rise

-A need now exists to examine the opportunities for the introduction of alternative forms of land use in this area and to focus on the ability to attract compatible and complimentary uses like retail and service commercial uses and/or office buildings.
+However, due to the limited land available in the City, much of the future demand for housing will, of necessity, have to be met through the construction of mid to high rise structures.
+It is respectfully submitted that the need to go vertical does not mean it is appropriate to develop high rise residential structures anywhere and everywhere as that only leads to uncertainty and speculation by the development industry and potential destabilization of very stable employment areas like this one.
+A need now exists to examine the opportunities to encourage and attract compatible and complimentary forms of land use in this area, that contribute to the growth of the economy and the creation of long term jobs.

 As a group of land and business owners we ask that the City of Toronto not risk and gamble with our business investments, our investments into the area and with our employees' jobs.
-It is incumbent upon the City Planners and Councillors to understand that this is about the survival of our businesses and the jobs of all of our employees for the long term.
+It is incumbent upon the City Planners, Councillors and decision makers to understand that this is about the survival of our businesses and the jobs of all of our employees for the long term.
 This should be about a holistic view for the area which is consistent with the intent of the Provincial Growth Plan the Provincial Policy Statement and the overall policy framework for Employment lands.
 Allowing residential uses within the north-westerly part of the North Milliken Employment Area will, simply stated, erode and undermine the integrity of the employment area function and which will result in the implementation of a policy direction which forges the beginning of the end of the employment area lands south of Steeles Avenue.

 In closing, it has been stated to us, by many City and Planning Officials, as well as Economic Development, that no one wants to see us leave the area.
 We have heard that our businesses are important to the City, and that you hear our concerns, and, that you are focussed on protecting our business interests and the jobs of those people employed by our companies.
-Now is the time for City Planners and Politicians to clearly state that any conversion request or development proposal to introduce a significant residential component of development within an established employment area is inappropriate from a land use planning perspective.
+We hear City of Toronto Planning & Economic Development staff saying we need to protect these lands for employment and that introducing mixed uses or sensitive uses is not compatible or appropriate.
+Now is the time for City Planners and Politicians to clearly state that any conversion request or development proposal to introduce a significant residential component of development within an established employment area is inappropriate and to take a stand to protect the employment areas of the City before it is too late.

 Should you consider it appropriate, we would be pleased to discuss the issues and concerns outlined in this submission.
-Please ensure all stakeholders listed below receive notice of all upcoming public meetings, inclusive of meetings of Committees of Council and meetings of Council related to conversion request 086-4577 Steeles Avenue East or where any further applications, studies or approvals are being considered for the North Milliken Employment Area or surrounding area involving residential or sensitive uses, as well as notice of any Council decisions with respect to these matters.
+Please ensure all stakeholders listed below receive notice of all upcoming public meetings, inclusive of meetings of Committees of Council and meetings of Council where any applications, studies or approvals are being considered for the North Milliken Employment Area or surrounding area involving residential or sensitive uses, as well as notice of any Council decisions with respect to these matters.